 Activity Evidence that supports this approach Challenge number(s) addressed Whole-school reading strategy Prioritise disciplinary literacy and targeted vocabulary across the curriculum.
 Development of Lexonic and phonics training in line with the Ambition for All strategic plan.
 Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
 We will fund professional development focussed on each teacher's subject area.
 Reading Plus Programme Amber and Red Reader Programme with School Improvement Liverpool The importance of developing literacy, reading and oracy so that students can access their full curriculum offer.
 Linked to EEF - Learning and Teaching Toolkit.
 Ambition For All whole-school strategy document.
 Metacognition evidence and self-regulation activities in the classroom to support knowledge development.
 Lexonic and phonics training for teaching and support staff.
 MITA training to develop excellent teaching assistants.
-GL Assessments to gather information on reading scores and support bespoke interventions.
+Instructional Coaching roll for development of staff pedagogy.
 Reading every day - form time activities CPD for staff on reading comprehension strategies to support students to access challenging reading texts/extracts.
 Leadership at all levels to tackle improved reading across the school.
 1, 2 Enhancement of our maths teaching and curriculum planning in line with DfE KS3 and EEF guidance.
 We will fund teacher release time to embed key elements of the guidance in school, and to access Maths Hub resources and CPD offers (including Teaching for Mastery training).
 High-quality learning and teaching and cultural capital within the lesson, which provides students with the opportunity to recall, retrieve and practice, leading to accuracy and fluency in their knowledge and understanding.
-Embedding Formative Assessment programme The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: KS2 KS3 Maths Guidance 2017.pdf (educationendowmentfoundation.org.uk) Whole-school approach: Introduction of Embedding Formative Assessment (Sept 2022) with EEF and SSAT.
-2-year programme.
+Embedding Formative Assessment programme The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: KS2 KS3 Maths Guidance 2017.pdf (educationendowmentfoundation.org.uk) We have committed to an Instructional Coaching CPD program.
 1, 2, 3